This post may contain affiliate links. Please see our disclosure policy.

 Full recipe can be found in the printable recipe card at the bottom of the post, just scroll down.

-Self-raising flour – also known as ‘self-raising’ flour.
+Self-raising flour – also known as ‘self-rising’ flour.
 This helps give these raspberry white chocolate muffins a light texture.

 Golden caster sugar – this brings sweetness and helps create beautifully moist raspberry white chocolate muffins.

-Fresh raspberries – this brings bursts of fruity sweetness.
-Opt for ripe, plump and juicy ones for the best results.
+Fresh raspberries – opt for ripe, plump and juicy ones for the best results.

-Good-quality white chocolate – white chocolate has to have a minimum of 20% cocoa butter.
-Opt for one nearer to 30% for best results.
+Good-quality white chocolate – choose a white chocolate with 30% cocoa solids for best results.

 Substitutions and Variations:

-Almond: I love to add a subtle hint of almond to these raspberry white chocolate muffins.
-Ideal if you are a fan of bakewell tart.
-Try adding a couple of drops of almond extract to the batter.
+Almond: try adding a couple of drops of almond extract to the batter.
 You can also swap 50g of the self-raising flour for ground almonds.
 They will create a beautifully moist texture.

 Fruit: although these are raspberry white chocolate muffins, you can use all sorts of berries.
-Blackberries, pitted cherries, chopped strawberries, blueberries… have fun experimenting.
+Blackberries, pitted cherries, chopped strawberries, blueberries.
 I like to use whatever is in season.
 Frozen berries work too.
 Use straight from frozen and be extra careful folding them through.
+You should also try my my lemon poppyseed muffins for citrus muffins!

 Here’s how to make simple Raspberry White Chocolate Muffins: